semaphoreci/docs/docs/faq/faq.md

 git submodule deinit --force .
 ```
 Make sure that Semaphore has permissions to clone your submodules repository.
-In our <a href="https://docs.semaphoreci.com/essentials/using-private-dependencies/">private dependencies</a> page you can find more
-information about setting permissions for private repositories.
+You can find more information about setting permissions for private repositories on our <a href="https://docs.semaphoreci.com/essentials/using-private-dependencies/">private dependencies</a> page.
   </p>
 </details>

-### How to use a self-signed certificate with private Docker registry?
+### How can I use a self-signed certificate with a private Docker registry?

 <details>
   <summary>Click for details</summary>
   <p>

 If you have a private Docker registry that uses a self-signed SSL certificate
-and pulling the Docker images does not work.
-The solution is to:
+and pulling the Docker images does not work, the solution is to:
 </p>
 <p>

 - Add a self-signed certificate as a <a href="https://docs.semaphoreci.com/essentials/using-secrets/">secret</a> on Semaphore
-<br>- Save it under the name of domain.crt
+<br>- Save it under the name domain.crt
 <br>- Add the following command to your pipeline:
 ```bash
 sudo mv $SEMAPHORE_GIT_DIR/domain.crt /etc/docker/certs.d/myregistrydomain.com:5000/ca.crt